What it Means to Belong by alej ez. Artists Open Houses Winter 2025 Brighton

 Below I displayed a concise series of art prints, just a conversation starter where I express my own path of belonging.

-Reflections and notes from a podcast by Annalisa Barbiery
+Reflections and notes from a podcast by Annalisa Barbiery.

 What It Means To Belong with psychotherapist Mark Vahrmeyer